jackyxhb/JackLimited/README.md

 - `POST /testing/reset` (Testing env only, `X-Test-Auth` required) - Clear all surveys
 - `POST /testing/seed` (Testing env only, `X-Test-Auth` required) - Seed surveys for deterministic tests

+## Versioning

+- The repository root `VERSION` file is the single source of truth for the semantic version (format `MAJOR.MINOR.PATCH`).
+- GitHub Actions reads that value to tag Docker images (`jackyxhb/jacklimited:<version>` plus the commit SHA).
+- After a successful push of those images on `main`, the workflow automatically bumps the patch number, commits the change as `chore: bump version to X.Y.Z [skip ci]`, and pushes it back.
+- To request a larger jump, include `[bump minor]` or `[bump major]` in the triggering commit message; the workflow resets lower-order segments accordingly.
+- Manual edits to `VERSION` are still possible (for example before cutting a release branch), but avoid combining them with the automated bump in the same push.

 ## CI/CD

 Automated validation runs through GitHub Actions (`.github/workflows/ci.yml`) on every push and pull request targeting `main`.
 The workflow: